-By the late 1980s, increased competition, new fabrics and a lower birth rate had led to a dramatic decline in demand for baby knitwear.
+By the late 1970s, increased competition, new fabrics and a lower birth rate had led to a change in demand for baby knitwear.

 The manufacturing business, still in the hands of the founding Westerman family, was repurposed to serve an older age group.
 Production switched to ladies and men’s pullovers, which were marketed under three separate labels.

 Within a few years, production was phased out in favour of design and distribution.
 At this point, State of Art was proving so successful that the other labels were discontinued.
 So full attention could be given to developing State of Art into a complete menswear brand.